-Your dog is the sweetest puppy on the planet.
-He’d never hurt a soul.
-But one day, dear Rover goes on the attack and bites your neighbor’s kid.
-You’re sure little Tommy provoked him.
-But Tommy’s parents don’t care.
-They sue you for $1 million dollars.
+Your dog is the sweetest puppy on the planet, but one day, dear Rover goes on the attack and bites your neighbor's kid.
+You're sure little Tommy provoked him.
+But Tommy's parents don't care.
+They sue you for $1 million.
 Your neighbors have a pretty good chance of winning.
 According to Jury Verdict Research, 13% of personal injury liability payouts are $1 million and up.
 Better odds than the lottery.

 A personal umbrella policy is the most cost-effective way to protect your net worth.
-This insurance coverage kicks in if a judgement against you exceeds your auto or homeowners policy limits.
+This insurance coverage kicks in if a judgment against you exceeds your auto or homeowners policy limits.
 Let's say you have a $500,000 liability limit on Coverage E in your homeowners policy.
-Little Tommy wins a judgement of $1 million.
-Your homeowners insurance company pays the first $500K and your personal umbrella liability company is on the hook for the remaining $500K.
-All for an average of $150-$300 a year for the first $1 million of coverage.
+Little Tommy wins a judgment of $1 million.
+Your homeowners insurance company pays the first $500K, and your umbrella liability company is on the hook for the remaining $500K—all for an average of $150-$300 a year for the first $1 million of coverage.
 If you own a business, you'll need to buy a commercial umbrella policy at an average cost of about $1,200.

 The Savvy 10%

 Chubb Insurance Group surveyed 200 households with $1 million or more in investable assets.
 10% paid out legal judgments of over $100K.
 Yet, 90% did not have an umbrella policy.
 Just 10% of them were savvy enough to buy this type of excess liability coverage.
 They paid a pittance to protect their considerable wealth.